wejgaard/TclForth/README.md

 ####Source Files#

 Usually a starpack contains every part of the application including the source files.
-In TclForth the source files are handled externally, as they also serve as system documentation.
+In the TclForth system the source files are handled externally, as they also serve as system documentation and let you easily change the system.